The Ultimate Guide to Getting a Bartending Job in Hawaii

 1. Valid Government-issued Photo ID (Driver’s License, Military ID, State ID Card, US Passport)

-3. W-2 from the most recent tax year
+3. Printed Wage and Tax Statement (W-2) from the most recent tax year (not photo)

 5. Copy of your Server Training Certificate of Completion